Learn to Sail a Lugger

 In 1997 about the only pilot cutters known to the average classic boat lover was Jolie Brise, and from books Tilman's Mischief and Tom Cunliffe's Hirta.
 Today there are over 30 restored originals or replica pilot cutters out on the water sailing (see Our Pilot Cutter Directory).

-In 2012 we know there are luggers out there, but most are in private ownership, trusts or clubs.
-This will be the first lugger with a worldwide sailing licence that you can sail on as charter crew.
+IToday know there are luggers out there, but most are in private ownership, trusts or clubs.
+Grayhound is the first UK lugger with a worldwide sailing licence that you can sail on as charter crew.

-In 2013 Grayhound will be offering 'Sail a Lugger' taster courses, as well as longer voyages.
-If you are looking for more advanced skills then the Grayhound crew have years of racing experience to pass on.
+Any of Grayhound's week long summer voyages would be an ideal oportunity to learn to sail a lugger.
+If you are looking for more advanced skills then the Grayhound has topsails and t'gallants to get to grips with and crew have years of racing experience to pass on.

 Marcus has already built a 30ft dipping lugger 'Veracity' back in 2003 and has since sailed her 22 000 miles including an Atlantic circumnavigation.
 He particularly loves taking part in friendly racing and surprising other sailors by showing the sheer pace of luggers.
 Marcus, and his purple lugger Veracity, are well known characters at classic boat festivals in Britain, France, and as far afield as Antigua Classics in the Caribbean.
 Boat builder, welder, sailing instructor, and experienced skipper, Marcus is now ready to take the tiller of this new, larger vessel.